 Seeing the Grand Canyon is in and of itself more than sufficient reason to visit “The Grand Canyon State” but we decided to take in a wider view of Arizona while we were in the neighborhood and returned home very happy that we did.

 We flew into the state capital city of Phoenix, a place renowned for its luxury resorts, but delayed the gratification of resort time until after we visited the Grand Canyon and the two other major Arizona sights we had decided upon—Sedona and Monument Valley.

 From the Phoenix airport it is not much more than a two-hour drive north to the little city of Sedona (pop.
 12,000) situated at an elevation of 4,500 feet in a transition area between the mountains to the north and the desert to the south.
-It’s a spot USA WEEKEND once ranked as number one in its list of America’s 10 most beautiful spots, calling it “a place that looks like nowhere else.”
+It’s a spot USA WEEKEND once ranked as No. 1 in its list of America’s 10 most beautiful spots, calling it “a place that looks like nowhere else.”

 What gives Sedona its very special look is the remarkable assortment of red sandstone formations in and around it, strikingly beautiful backdrop scenes of magnificent rocks that often seem to emit an orange or red glow at sunset and sunrise.

 Like the Grand Canyon, Sedona is a place to visit to be awed by nature’s beauty.
 But it also offers great shopping, outstanding resorts, splendid hiking and biking trails, more than 80 art galleries, year-round art festivals, and a wide range of accommodations.
 We spent a couple of days here concentrating on seeing in considerable detail three of the most highly rated vistas.